 Did you know?
-Within the next five years, one in three people of working age in Wales will be over the age of 50.
+By 2022, one in three people of working age in Wales will be over the age of 50.

 With our population living for longer and maintaining good health beyond pension age, it’s been revealed that more than half of workers currently aged over 50 plan to work beyond their 65th birthday.